mcarifio/bashenv/README.md

   `mcarifio` or `tester`.
 But it's unrealistic to dodge changes in `profile.d` especially if you make local modifications to forked files.
 In the worst case pulling from the fork might silently swallow your modifications.
 Low ceremony can have a high price.

+* Question: It seems like bashenv is (and will be) in constant flux.
+Answer: Maybe.
+It's certainly a work in progress.
+I have checked in code that I know doesn't work.
+But you can too and it (probably) won't break your environment.
+I think of bashenv as "sparse": one guard or source file doesn't affect another.
+The only global file that affects everything is `bashenv.lib.sh`.
+It contains utility functions that have been refactored out.
+If you can't load that you'll know it first thing when you log in.
+After that, each guard or source file is independent.
+The error messages are unsightly but not fatal.